marcglasberg/asyncredux.com/static/landing-page-md/overview-flutter.md

 If something bad happens, you can simply **throw an error**.
 In this case, the state will not change.
 Errors are caught globally and can be handled in a central place, later.

-In special, if you throw an `UserException`, which is a type provided by Async Redux, a dialog (or other UI) will open automatically, showing the error message to the user.
+In special, if you throw a `UserException`, which is a type provided by Async Redux, a dialog (or other UI) will open automatically, showing the error message to the user.

 ```dart